VitinhoSouza/jstack-mycontacts/README.md

 - **express-async-errors** to handle asynchronous errors;

 ## Get started:
 - Open the terminal inside the project folder and do: *yarn*.
-When all packages are installed, do *yarn dev* or *yarn dev* to start in development mode.
+When all packages are installed, do *yarn dev* to start in development mode.
 - You need to have PostgreSQL configured and running on your machine.